Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Vessels_and_Mixing/Readme.md

 - __closure_type__
   - Type: string
   - Description: Indicate the type of closure or stopper used for the vial, as it affects sealing and the course of the reaction.
-If no closure or seal was used for the vial, it should be noted as well.
+If no closure or seal was used for the vial, this should be noted as well.

 <hr>